 If a student successfully completes a Core Transfer Map, all of the credits from that Map are guaranteed to transfer to any Oregon public university and count toward its core bachelor’s degree requirements.
 While Core Transfer Maps are great starting points for college, they are NOT complete first-year course plans.
 For information on specific majors or complete general education requirements, students should talk to their advisors for guidance on the next steps they should take.

 Students should ask their advisors about Major Transfer Maps.
-A Major Transfer Map is a course plan for the chosen major that, when completed, will allow a student to transfer all of their credits to any Oregon public university, and count all of those credits toward a bachelor’s degree in the specific major.
+A Major Transfer Map is a course plan for a chosen major that, when completed, allows a student to transfer their credits to a participating Oregon public university, and count those credits toward a bachelor’s degree in the specific major.
 Students should talk to their advisors about the list of available Major Transfer Maps.
+MTMs are available at institutions that have programs in the MTM subject area.

 A Major Transfer Map is right for Oregon community college students who plan to transfer to a four-year public university and think they know what they want to major in.

-Any Oregon public university will accept all of the Major Transfer Map credits and count them all toward a bachelor’s degree in the specific major when a student successfully completes a Major Transfer Map.
+Any participating Oregon public university will accept all of the Major Transfer Map credits and count them all toward a bachelor’s degree in the specific major when a student successfully completes a Major Transfer Map.
+MTMs are available at institutions with programs of study in the MTM subject.
 Following one of these Maps should save students time, money, and stress because Major Transfer Maps are streamlined course plans for each major and all credits will transfer and count toward their degree.

 Students should talk with advisors at their home institutions.
-A Major Transfer Map is a course plan for a major that, when completed, will allow students to transfer credits from any Oregon community college to any Oregon public university, and count all of those credits toward a bachelor’s degree in a specific major.
-They can also see the following student-focused pages on our website:
+A Major Transfer Map is a course plan for a major that, when completed, will allow students to transfer credits from an Oregon community college to an Oregon public university (if the participating institutions offer programs in the MTM subject areas), and count all of those credits toward a bachelor’s degree in a specific major.
+Studetns can see the following student-focused pages on our website:

 FAQs on Common Course Numbering